THE TEMPLE IS OPEN! All ages are welcome to join Sunday Dharma Services in-person without prior registration.

 Join us online for live broadcasts of upcoming services

-Video of Recent Dharma Talk
+Video of Past Dharma Talk

 Reverend Henry’s Latest Message

 - Ice Melts Into Water, Obstructions Melt Into VirtuesAs temperatures warm and we prepare to welcome the arrival of Spring with our Ohigan Service on March 19, I am reminded of the following verse from Shinran Shonin’s Hymns of the Pure Land Masters: Obstructions of karmic evil turn into virtues;It is like the relation of ice and water:The more the ice, the more the water;The more the obstructions, […]